AGE: – Unsure about correct, possibly Pyu/Pagan era 9th – 10th Century

 DESCRIPTION: – Rare 9th – 10th C Black Stone Icon Hindu Influence – pieces chipped around the edges

 WEIGHT: – 450 gms.

 FOR PRICE PLEASE CONTACT – include item number below

-Rare 9th – 10th C Black Stone Icon Hindu Influence shows a hint of green jade (see pictures), it is possible that the stone is black jade mixed with green, it is a natural stone.
+Rare 9th – 10th C Black Stone Icon Hindu Influence shows a hint of green jade (see pictures), it is possible that the stone is black jade with lighter green in places, it is a natural stone.

-During the Mon and Pyu periods from the 3rd to 12th century the people of Burma and their art was influenced by Hindu/Buddhist Pilgrims, missionaries and traders crossing from India over the Bay of Bengal into Burma, disembarking at the Mon port of Thaton in lower Burma.
+During the Mon and Pyu periods from the 3rd to 12th century the people of Burma and their art was influenced by Hindu/Buddhist Pilgrims, missionaries from Sri Lanka as well as traders crossing from India over the Bay of Bengal and the Gulf of Martaban into Burma, disembarking at the Mon port of Thaton in lower Burma.

 JUMP TO IMAGES

 Although this icon was sourced in Myanmar it could have been brought into the country with pilgrims or traders during these early times, or crafted in Myanmar for or by a person of Hindu faith.
 Although this carving lacks the refinement and sophistication of the ancient black stone Pala pieces one sees from India, the style does have similarities to some of the carved stone figures seen in relief on the walls at the Borobudur site on the island of Java where a strong Hindu/Buddhist influence existed from the 8th – 10th century.